-Business Model Reinvention for Global Food Company
+Business Model Reinvention for a Global Food Company

 The Region VP of a $2B global food manufacturer needed help with one of his most important markets.